martinraul/jose-larralde-quotes-generator/README.md

 # Jose-Larralde-Quotes-Generator
 A very simple React project to list random quotes of José Larralde.
-Tested with Cypress
+Tested with Cypress.
+(View MASTER or MAIN branch for entire project)

 **About José Larralde:**